inspector-apm/youtube-ai-agent/README.md

 Here is the link to the documentation: https://docs.neuron-ai.dev

-# How to use this package
+# How to use this project

 Download the project on your machine, and open your terminal into the project directory.
 First install the composer dependencies: